Contact

 About

 Sandrine Ampleman-Tremblay, LL.B.
 (Laval), LL.M.
-(Toronto), DCL (McGill), is an Assistant Professor at the Faculty of Law at the University of Alberta since July 2023.
+(Toronto), DCL (McGill), is an Assistant Professor at the Faculty of Law at the University of Alberta since July 2023, where she teaches courses in criminal law and legal history.
+In 2025, she received the Faculty of Law's Tevie H. Miller Teaching Award, which recognizes excellence in teaching by a full-time member of the Faculty of Law.

-Professor Ampleman-Tremblay completed her DCL as a SSHRC Joseph-Armand-Bombardier scholar in 2023.
+Professor Ampleman-Tremblay completed her DCL at McGill Law as a SSHRC Joseph-Armand-Bombardier scholar in 2023.
 Her engagement in student and Faculty life at McGill helped her develop a keen interest in legal education, with an emphasis on graduate studies and the experience of francophone students.
-She remains interested in issues related to bilingualism and graduate studies.
+She remains interested in discussing such issues and supervising graduate students working on topics that relate to unfairness in criminal justice, gender issues, and criminal law more broadly.

 Research